Page Banner

 2. Summaries or results of information collected and analyzed.
 If independent monitoring is performed, provide monitoring data collected during the reporting period;

-3. A change in any identified BMPs, measurable goals or schedules for implementation for any of the required elements of the six minimum control measures; and,
+3. A proposed change in any identified BMPs, measurable goals or schedules for implementation for any of the required elements of the six minimum control measures; and,

 4. Notice that the permittee is relying on another governmental entity to satisfy any part of its permit obligations (if applicable).